DelusionalSimon/glm-infused-sweetnet/idea_dump.md

   - Use grid search instead
   - raytune perhaps?
 - Look into optimizing the feature matrix
+- Explore different embedding fusion strategies (e.g., sum, learned layer, gating).
+- Investigate impact of using embeddings from different GLM layers.
+- Analyze sensitivity to embedding dimensionality or use dimensionality reduction.
 -

+# Analysis & Interpretation Ideas
+- Visualize and analyze the learned SweetNet representations (e.g., using t-SNE, UMAP).
+- Quantify and compare the performance of the standalone GLM, baseline SweetNet, and GLM-infused SweetNet ("emergent accuracy").
+- Assess the computational cost trade-off of using GLM embeddings.
+- Apply explainability methods (e.g., SHAP, GNN tools) to understand model predictions.
+- Evaluate the transferability of the GLM-infused approach to other glycan prediction tasks/datasets.
+- Benchmark the GLM-infused SweetNet against other state-of-the-art glycan representation learning methods (e.g., GIFFLAR).
+- Compare GLM infusion impact across multiple prediction tasks (e.g., disease, tissue, different taxonomic levels) to assess generalizability.

 # Ideas for paper
 - GLMs take a long time to train and are resource intensive to run, by taking their embeddings we can improve efficiency while getting a model with emergent accuracy (better than both models that go in)